DanMcInerney/get_proxy/README.md

 * checkerproxy.net
 * letushide.com

-Tests each proxy against 2 HTTP links that confirm the IP, one HTTPS link that confirms IP, and one site which returns the headers to confirm lack of proxy-identifying headers.
+Tests each proxy against 2 HTTP links that confirm the IP, 1 HTTPS link that confirms IP, and 1 site which reflects the headers sent by the proxy to confirm the highest anonymity status.

 Usage
 ------